Documentation Index

 # Clone and setup

-git clone https://github.com/eltmon/panopticon.git
+git clone https://github.com/eltmon/panopticon-cli.git

-cd panopticon
+cd panopticon-cli

 npm install